I’m honestly a little embarrassed to admit this.

-A few months ago, while chatting with Gianna and Chuck on Slack, I realized something.
-I have never tasted Alfredo sauce.
+A few months ago, while chatting with Gianna and Chuck on Slack, I realized something surprising: I had never tasted Alfredo sauce.
 Not even once.

-I didn’t think it was a big deal.
-I knew what it was and I read about it, but I just never had the curiosity to try it.
-After all, neither my relatives nor close friends ever did, and I never saw anyone from my town use it or talk about it.
+At first, I didn’t think it was a big deal.
+I knew what it was and had read about it, but I’d never been curious enough to try it.
+After all, none of my relatives or close friends used it, and I never heard people in my town talk about it.

-And then it occurred to me: how weird is that!
+And then it hit me—how weird is that?

-I mean, Rome is a three-hour drive from here, and yet it’s like this sauce doesn’t exist for us.
-And I don’t think it’s a regional thing.
+Rome is only a three-hour drive from here, yet it’s almost like this sauce doesn’t exist for us.
+And I don’t think it’s just a regional thing.

-Sure, Italy’s main food blogs talk about it, but my impression is that, except for cuisine enthusiasts, most ordinary people barely know about it.
-I’m willing to bet that some don’t even consider it a native Italian recipe.
+Sure, Italy’s major food blogs cover it, but my impression is that, aside from cuisine enthusiasts, most everyday people barely know it.
+Some might not even consider it a native Italian recipe.

-And to think that it was created in our capital city three decades before Carbonara—a dish we fight over both online and in real life every day!
+And that’s wild, considering it was created in our capital city decades before Carbonara—a dish we debate online and in real life all the time.

-We are erasing a world-famous Roman recipe from our culture out of sheer disinterest.
+In a way, we’re quietly overlooking a world-famous Roman recipe simply out of disinterest.

-This article is both for you and me.
-We’ll see two different ways of making Alfredo sauce from scratch, how to thicken Alfredo sauce when needed, how to improve it when it’s store-bought, and how to store it properly.
+This article is for both you and me.
+We’ll look at two ways to make Alfredo sauce from scratch, how to fix and improve it, how to make store-bought versions better, and how to store it properly.

 A Bit of History